- May 21, 2016

 Once we’ve sent your impression to the lab it’s just a short wait – usually about two weeks – for us to get your veneers back.
 We’ll have you return to our office so we can attach them, and then you’ll be ready to enjoy life with a brand new, beautiful smile!

-You don’t need to commit months or years to treatment for short teeth – you just need to contact our Shorewood office today so we can determine the perfect treatment for your needs.
+You don’t need to commit months or years to fixing short teeth.
+In fact, you just need to contact our Shorewood office today so we can determine the perfect treatment for your needs.
 If you’re ready to find out how easy it can be to restore your worn or covered teeth then we’re ready to show you!